Court papers: Witness claims El Chapo had sex with minors

-One of Guzman’s lawyers called the accusations “extremely salacious” Saturday, and questioned the timing the government filing.
+On Saturday, one of Guzman’s lawyers called the accusations “extremely salacious” and questioned the timing of the government filing.

 Guzman “denies the allegations, which lack any corroboration and were deemed too prejudicial and unreliable to be admitted at trial,” attorney Eduardo Balarezo said in a statement.
 “It is unfortunate that the material was publicly released just prior to the jury beginning deliberations.”

-The jury is to set to begin deliberations Monday after a nearly three-month trial on charges that as the head of the Sinaloa cartel, Guzman oversaw a drug-smuggling empire that flooded the U.S. market with at least 200 tons of cocaine and made $14 billion off of it.
-The defense has said cooperating witnesses have made Guzman a scapegoat for their own crimes.
+The jury is set to begin deliberations Monday after a nearly three-month trial on charges that as the head of the Sinaloa cartel, Guzman oversaw a drug-smuggling empire that flooded the U.S. market with at least 200 tons (181 metric tons) of cocaine and made $14 billion off of it.
+The defense says cooperating witnesses have made Guzman a scapegoat for their own crimes.

 The unsealing of the documents came at the request of The New York Times and Vice News.
-U.S. District Judge Brian Cogan had ordered prosecutors to review the material — sealed because it was deemed unrelated to the drug charges — and make portions of it public within four days after they rested their trial case against Guzman.
+U.S. District Judge Brian Cogan had ordered prosecutors to review the material — orginally sealed because it was deemed unrelated to the drug charges — and make portions of it public within four days after the government rested its case against Guzman.

 One document says Colombian drug trafficker Alex Cifuentes, while living with Guzman around 2007, told investigators someone known as Comadre Maria would offer photos of young girls to Guzman.
-For $5,000, the one of Guzman’s choice would be sent to one his secluded Sinaloa ranches, Cifuentes said, according to the papers.
+For $5,000, the one of Guzman’s choice would be sent to a secluded Sinaloa ranch, Cifuentes said, according to the papers.

 Guzman directed Cifuentes to put a “powdery substance” into the girls’ drinks before sex, said Cifuentes.
 Guzman “called the youngest of the girls his ‘vitamins’ because he believed that sexual activity with young girls gave him ‘life,'” he added.